 Astrological note: The dream of an old map or ancient compass often arrives during transits of Saturn through the 4th or 9th house, during its aspects to Jupiter, and during periods of Pluto touching your 4th house.
 Capricorns, Cancers, and Sagittarians recognize this dream especially precisely.
 If Saturn is now touching your Jupiter — the Inner Sage returns you to the inheritance, and the dream conveys this through a map you accept with quiet respect for those who drew it before you.

 The compass in your hand stands firm.
 The needle points precisely.
-You see the direction, and, most importantly, inwardly know: there.
-Perhaps it is not a logical road; perhaps everyone around says to go differently; but inside — a clear sensation.
-In the body — a quiet gathering: I have my own north, and right now I trust it more than outer counsel.
+You see the direction, and, most importantly, you inwardly know: there.
+Perhaps it is not a logical road; perhaps everyone around tells you to go differently; but inside, the sensation is clear.
+A quiet steadiness lives in the body: I have my own north, and right now I trust it more than outside counsel.

-Your Warrior speaks here — the part that knows how to make decisions out of inner clarity, not out of fear.
-The dream comes when in your reality an important “yes” or “no” has ripened, one you have walked toward for a long while and that is now strangely obvious.
+On this course your Warrior moves forward — the part that knows how to make decisions out of inner clarity, not out of fear.
+The dream comes when, in your reality, an important “yes” or “no” has ripened, one you have walked toward for a long while and that is now strangely obvious.
 Not necessarily easy — but clear.
-The Warrior shows: you have an inner compass; learn to trust it more than to others’ instructions.
+The Warrior shows you that you have an inner compass; learn to trust it more than other people’s instructions.

 Ask yourself: “Where does my inner compass now firmly point — and do I have enough courage to go precisely there, even if logic or other voices call in another direction?”